ngxs/store/publication/2024-04-05_announcing_ngxs_17/article.md

 ### Signal Utilities

-NGXS offers utilities for signals that can be used with other solutions.
-All of these utilities are located within the `@ngxs/store` package and are independent of any specific.
+NGXS offers utilities for signals that can be used with other solutions, promoting modularity and flexibility.
+All of these utilities are located within the `@ngxs/store` package and are independent of any specific state management framework.

 These utilities are:

-- `select`: This utility function retrieves a signal from the state
+- `select`: This utility function retrieves a signal from the state for the provided selector.
-- `createSelectMap`: This utility function accepts an object where the values are selector functions
+- `createSelectMap`: This utility function will convert an object where the values are selectors to an object where each property is the signal for the corresponding selector.

-- `createDispatchMap`: This utility function accepts an object where the values are action classes
+See the [select](https://www.ngxs.io/concepts/select/signals#select) and [createSelectMap](https://www.ngxs.io/concepts/select/signals#createselectmap) in the documentation for further details.

 **NgRx SignalStore**